Rewards For Managing Sleep Problems

 Rewards can really motivate a child to improve their behaviour.
 They work best if given soon after the behaviour, not after a few days.

-Key points to remember about rewards for managing sleep problems
+Key points about rewards for managing sleep problems

 This page is about sleep in primary school children.
 It's part of a whole section on sleeping sound.